NFU Women’s Conference provides skills, guidance to participants

-CLEARWATER BEACH, Fla. – National Farmers Union’s (NFU) 2015 Women’s Conference, designed for farm and rural women, is based on the well-respected Annie’s Project education program.
+CLEARWATER BEACH, Fla. — National Farmers Union’s (NFU) 2014 Women’s Conference recently concluded in Clearwater Beach, Fla.
+This conference for farm and rural women is based on the well-respected Annie’s Project education program.
 The event was held Jan.
-17-21, 2015, and provided participants with tools and information to confidently manage risks in their farm or ranch operations and develop leadership skills.
+11-14, 2014, and provided participants with tools and information to confidently manage risks in their farm or ranch operations and develop leadership skills.